 I'm really aware of my disappointments, what movies I didn't like when I was done.
 I'm not so sure they line up with public or critical disappointments.
 But if I have to reduce my life to the box office, I can see what the up-and-down thing is.
 Popularity now is cultural achievement.
 If you can be popular, you actually can make a living out of being popular.
 It's not my way.
 Other actors might have made "Bull Durham 2","Tin Cup 2","Dances 2" and "Bodyguard 2".
 But I don't think repeating yourself is very good.

-The fact that I was 5ft 2 as a sophomore didn't help.
-I'm 6ft 1 now but still relate to those feelings.
+The fact that I was 5 foot 2 as a sophomore didn't help.
+I'm 6 foot 1 now but still relate to those feelings.
 I didn't date in high school and didn't get my growth until college.
 I never got over being short.

-It's awfully hard if you're his children, his wife, his mother, his dad; there's a certain thing we can't lose as human beings, which is empathy for maybe the hardest job in the world.
-Whether we think it's being performed right or not we can't, like, wish ... or think that's even cute. - On "Death of a President".
+[on "Death of a President"] It's awfully hard if you're his children, his wife, his mother, his dad; there's a certain thing we can't lose as human beings, which is empathy for maybe the hardest job in the world.
+Whether we think it's being performed right or not we can't, like, wish... or think that's even cute.

 I don't mind Hollywood.
 After all, I don't make movies that are like avant garde or not understandable.
 I just like to make a mainstream movie with all the edges that existed in the writing and I don't like to see it flattened out in order to cater to audiences.
 I don't really give a shit what people think about my movie after watching it and giving it a test score, but I really care about what you think about it when you see it in its purity, because I don't feel like I'm going to lose you.
 I don't feel like my movies are going to be for everyone because they're not, because sometimes they're more adult and that eliminates kids.